 The ground cover should either prevent or control pests

-Our tree service team is here to help!
+Our family tree service team is here to help!
 The next time you’re looking for tree services in Denver, give us a ring!
-We also offer several other types of tree services to our residents in Arvada, Lakewood, Aurora, and Wheat Ridge!
+We also offer several other types of tree services such as tree removal and tree trimming to our residents in Denver, Arvada, Lakewood, Aurora, and Wheat Ridge!

 Any comprehensive survey of the Colorado’s treescape would not be complete without a solid mention of the quaking aspen.
 In fact, the quaking aspen is so bountiful in Colorado that it covers an area that spans 5 million acres of land – that’s 20 percent of the forested area throughout the state!
 This deciduous tree can be found at elevations of ranging from 6,500 to 11,500 feet, particularly west of the front range throughout the West Slope.
 Ideal growing conditions include moist, well-drained soil with a more acidic pH that is more often found at such high altitudes.
 For this reason, you are notlikely to to see many quaking aspen in Denver, as conditions are not ideal for them to thrive.